Baghdad car bomb 248.88.

 (photo credit: )

-All officials spoke on condition of anonymity because they were not authorized to speak to the media.
+The officials spoke on condition of anonymity because they were not authorized to release the information.

 Meanwhile, rescue operations were halted Wednesday at the labor and finance ministries as well as the court complex after crews finished looking through the debris, said police Col. Safaa Saadi Jawad, the deputy head of the Interior Ministry's rescue operations.

 "If we receive reports from families of missing people, we will look some more," he said.

 Funerals also were under way for bombing victims.
 Some families carried black flag-draped coffins through the streets, while others waited at the morgue to claim bodies authorities were still working to identify.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>